 The group had 18 members but Humba left with 10 members after the fight.
 Rugendo remained with 8 members but was killed during clashes between the Congolese army and a Rwandan rebel group.
 Rugendo is credited for fathering many of the great silverbacks who went on to lead their own groups in the park.

-The group has 9 members and is now led by Lulengo the dominant silverback.
-The group can be found in the Jomba nearing Congo’s border with Uganda.
-The group has an interesting and long history since it was habituated.
-The group was known as Musekura before it was changed to Lulengo the current silverback and also in memory of a park Director who lost his life to a land mine.
-Lulengo came to lead the group after his father Rugabo (of the Rugabo group) was killed by poachers.
-There are 9 members in the Lulengo group.
+The Lulengo Gorilla Group, currently led by the dominant silverback Lulengo, consists of 9 members.
+They can be found in the Jomba region near the border of Congo and Uganda.
+This group has an intriguing history since its habituation.
+Originally known as Musekura, it was later renamed after the current silverback, Lulengo, in memory of a park Director who lost his life to a land mine.
+Lulengo assumed leadership of the group after his father, Rugabo, from the Rugabo group, was killed by poachers.

 The Mapuwa group is composed of 22 individuals and is located in Jomba near the border with Uganda.
 Mvuyekure currently leads this group after taking over from Mapuwa the son of Rugendo.
 Mapuwa had left his father Rugendo with two females Mafaze and Jicho to start his own family under difficult hurdles.
 Mapuwa had to fight frequently to protect his family but also to acquire new members to his group.
 He had to deal with Pilipili, a strong silverback in the park to remain the dominant silverback.
 Apart from the leadership of Mapuwa and now Mvuyekure, the group has also grown because of new births.
 The group has 2 other silverbacks, 4 juveniles, and 5 babies.